Spinifex pigeon: Food and foraging

 Spinifex pigeons are unique among many other desert birds in that they are sedentary arid spinifex habitat specialists.
 They are capable of enduring extreme conditions and the availability of drought-resistant seed plants varies greatly with seasonal conditions, often declining substantially during periods of extended drought.

 They forage on the ground singly, in pairs or small flocks for seeds, vegetable matter and insects, mostly in bare areas between clumps of grasses and occasionally in dry rocky watercourses or dry margins of wetlands.

-The diet is almost entirely made up of the seeds of drought-resistant grasses and herbs, with spinifex perhaps surprisingly not an important food source overall (Frith and baker).
+The diet is almost entirely made up of the seeds of drought-resistant grasses and herbs, with spinifex perhaps surprisingly not an important food source overall (Frith and Barker).
 Animals and vegetative material contribute to the diet in trace amounts.
 Spinifex pigeons will also take some foods given by humans, particularly around camping areas.

 Foraging mostly occurs early in the morning and late in the afternoon during cooler periods of the day in close proximity to water sources.